 A grade point average (GPA) of 2.0 (C) or better (on a 4.0 scale) on the high school graduation transcripts or on the GED test or an equivalent test is required for admission to the undergraduate-level programs.
-Applicants whose academic backgrounds do not meet the GPA requirement for admission will be reviewed by the Admissions Committee for conditional acceptance and will be considered for admission to a regular undergraduate status after completing a minimum of twelve units of coursework with an overall grade point average of 2.0 or better.
-If the student falls below 2.0 at the end of the first term, he/she may continue on conditional status for one additional term, after that the student missing the standard should be suspended for one term, or expelled.
+Applicants whose academic backgrounds do not meet the GPA requirement for admission are reviewed by the Admissions for conditional acceptance and will be granted a regular undergraduate status after completing a minimum of 12 units of coursework during one term with a GPA of 2.0 or better or at least 18 units in two consecutive terms with cumulative GPA of 2.0 or better.
+Conditional status may be given for two terms only.

 Consideration for admission to the BS degree program also requires the following procedures: a.
 The Scholastic Level Examination (SLE) with a passing score of 22 or above (this requirement is waived for applicants who already have a Bachelor's degree) and b.
 Interview with the DI Program Director.